sfigg/commercialization-public/docset/manufacture/iot/add-a-provisioning-package-to-an-image.md

 We'll create a provisioning package that contains some sample Wi-Fi settings.
 You can use provisioning package in Windows Imaging and Configuration Designer (ICD) to add apps, drivers, features, or to modify many common settings, such as IT device management and policy settings.

+Note, to test Wi-Fi, your board will need Wi-Fi support.
+You can use a Wi-Fi adapter/dongle, or use a board like the Raspberry Pi 3 that has Wi-Fi built-in.

 ## <span id="Prerequisites"></span><span id="prerequisites"></span><span id="PREREQUISITES"></span>Prerequisites